collectd/collectd/docs/CONTRIBUTING.md

 should start with "${name} plugin" when making changes to a plugin, and "collectd" for the core daemon changes.
 Other common contexts are "Build system", and "Documentation".
-Use past tense and passive voice the for remainder, e.g. "a bug has been fixed", "a feature has been added".
+Use past tense and passive voice the for remainder, e.g. "a bug &lt;describe impact&gt; has been fixed", "a feature &lt;describe impact&gt; has been added".

 Some PRs should be excluded from the release notes, e.g. changes to project internal documentation (such as this file).
 Those changes are not interesting